 I was a skeptic.
-But, boy when I received my Pampered Chef sample blender, did I change my mind–and fast!
+But, boy when I received my Pampered Chef cooking blender, did I change my mind–and fast!

 This blender not only scrambles up your stuff into a smooth texture, but it also heats enough to cook.
 Mind-blowing!